 Smoking is hazardous to health.
 You’ve probably heard this a hundred million times by now.
 You must also be aware that smoking also causes yellow teeth and stains.
 Par isko hataye kaise?
-In this article, we’ll cover how smoking damages your teeth and show you 8 remedies to remove these teeth stains.
+In this article, we’ll cover how smoking damages your teeth and show you 8 remedies to remove these smoke stains.

 Let’s start from the top…

 Smoking causes your teeth to turn yellow or even yellowish brown over time.
 But how?

 Nicotine and tar are the primary causes of this.
 Tooth discolouration in smokers is very common.
 Just like your skin, your teeth too have micropores.
 Smoking causes nicotine and tar to enter into the enamel of your teeth through these microscopic holes, discolouring them.
 The tar gives the teeth a brown tint, while the nicotine causes yellowing when it reacts with oxygen.

 But the damage caused by smoking isn’t restricted to your teeth, the problem spreads all over your mouth.

 People who smoke have an increased chance of getting gum diseases, tooth loss, complications after teeth removal and oral surgery, and mouth cancer.
 They are more prone to infections and heal slower than non-smokers.

 Common problems affecting people who smoke are: